zunstraal/J-Co-Project/languageSpecification/saveAs.md

 ## Semantics
  * The 1st `ID` token represents the name under which the collection is saved.
- * If the 2nd `ID` token is present, it represents the repository database where to save the collection.
+ * If the 2nd `ID` token is present after the `AT`(@) character, it represents the repository database where to save the collection.
 Otherwise the collection is saved in the _Intermediate Results_ database.

 ## Issues